 As positive as all these sounds, there is still a way to go before we can say the tech is fully matured.

-We should not forget that digital twins take up a lot of data and more is being generated each moment the twin is in operations else it would be of no use having aged or out-dated information as a twin has to mirror reality.
+We should not forget that digital twins take up a lot of data, and more is being generated each moment the twin is in operation else it would be of no use to have aged or outdated information as a twin has to mirror reality.